 President and CEO

 A webcast on the first quarter results will be held on April 29, 2021 at 11:00 a.m.
 It will be held in English and can be followed at: https://fiskars.videosync.fi/fiskars-group-q1-results

 An on-demand version of the webcast will be available on the company website.
 Personal details gathered during the event will not be used for any other purpose.

 Kristian Tammela, Director, Investor Relations, tel. +358 40 708 1181

 Making the everyday extraordinary

 Fiskars Group’s vision is to create a positive, lasting impact on our quality of life.
 Our brands Fiskars, Gerber, Iittala, Royal Copenhagen, Waterford, and Wedgwood are present in people’s everyday lives – at home, in the garden, and outdoors.
 This gives us an opportunity to make the everyday extraordinary today, and for future generations.
-We employ approximately 7,000 people in 30 countries, and our products are available in more than 100 countries.
+We have a presence in 30 countries, and our products are available in more than 100 countries.
 Our shares are listed on the Nasdaq Helsinki (FSKRS).
 Please visit us at www.fiskarsgroup.com for more information and follow us on Twitter @fiskarsgroup.